Analyst-Joan/Fashion-Brand-Marketing-Campaign-Analysis/README.md

 Nevertheless, having spent a total of £163.25K on the Ads we needed to see how the engagement translated to conversions, which is a driver for the revenue to be gotten.

 Analyzing further, we see that the over 180,000 clicks resulted in a little over 40,000 conversions, an indication that our conversion rate was about 22%.

 Now the question is, **How much did we make from these conversions?**

 The visual shows that we made 1.73 million pounds (£1.73M) with a Return on Ad-Spend (ROAS) of 10.61.
 That means the Overall campaign generated over £10 for every £1 spent on ads.
-Hmm, this was generally a profitable campaign outcome.
+Hmm 🙂, this was generally a profitable campaign outcome.

-However, it will be beneficial to dive deeper to see a more granular info on the performance by campaigns, Channels and Ads as well as our cities and our users’ devices.
+However, it will be beneficial to dive deeper and see a more granular information on the performance by campaigns, Channels and Ads as well as our cities and our users’ devices.

 Moving to the Campaigns, we see from the image below that highest impression to conversion was recorded during Fall season.
-The high conversion is a likely reason for high revenue generated during the same season (September to November), as shown in our monthly trend analysis.
+This high conversion is a likely reason for high revenue generated during the same season (September to November), as shown in our monthly trend analysis.

 ![](campaign_analysis_image.JPG)

 However, in terms of cost analysis, we see that despite having the highest Ad-spend and Cost per Acquisition, the fall season had the lowest Return on Ad-Spend (ROAS) across the campaign season.

-Thus, our analysis shows that, the **most effective Campaign** was in Summer, which was characterized by: **A low cost-per-acquisition (CPA)**, indicating that the brand is acquiring customers or conversions at a relatively low cost, and **A High Return on Ad Spend (ROAS)**, which indicates that the revenue generated from those acquisitions is significantly higher than the cost.
+Thus, our analysis shows that, the **most effective Campaign** was in **Summer**, which was characterized by: **A low cost-per-acquisition (CPA)**, indicating that the brand is acquiring customers or conversions at a relatively low cost, and **A High Return on Ad Spend (ROAS)**, which indicates that the revenue generated from those acquisitions is significantly higher than the cost.

 ![](Most_effective_campaign.JPG)

 So, **What are the opportunities from the campaign seasons outcomes?**
-**The Summer Campaign indicates an opportunity to scale**.
+- **The Summer Campaign indicates an opportunity to scale**.
 By scaling the ad spend, we can:- Reach more potential customers, Drive more conversions, and Increase revenue.
 With the low CPA , scaling the ad spend is likely to remain cost-effective, and the high ROAS indicates that the increased spend will likely lead to even more revenue growth.
-Conversely, **the Fall Campaign presents an opportunity to optimize** – It had the highest Ad-Spend and CPA, yet with the lowest ROAS.
+- Conversely, **the Fall Campaign presents an opportunity to optimize** – It had the highest Ad-Spend and CPA, yet with the lowest ROAS.
-Similarly, **The Spring Campaign also indicates an opportunity to optimize**,  given its moderate Ad-spend and good ROAS.
+- Similarly, **The Spring Campaign also indicates an opportunity to optimize**,  given its moderate Ad-spend and good ROAS.

 Moving on, we look at our performance/opportunities across the 3 cities and based on device usage.

 ![](City_Device_Engagement.JPG)

-From the visual above, we see that the **highest engagement was observed in London*, with highest engagement coming from mobile device users.
+From the visual above, we see that across the cities, the **highest engagement was observed in London**, with highest engagement coming from mobile device users.
 A similar trend was also seen in Manchester and Birmingham, with mobile Engagement consistently outpacing desktop.

-_Did the high engagement in London and among the mobile devices translate to conversions and revenue?_ 🤔 Let's find out.
+_**So, Did the high engagement in London and among the mobile devices translate to conversions and revenue?**_ 🤔 Let's find out.

 ![](City_Device_perf.JPG)